cbare/cbare.github.io/_drafts/software-development-process.md

 - Enable "learning loop" in which a smart product extracts feedback from users that improve the product.
 - Respond quickly to opportunities, react quickly to changing technology, etc.

-Over all, we want to build innovative products safely and at a competitive pace.
+Over all, we want to build innovative products safely and competitively.
 These goals are in conflict and must, to some extent, be traded off with each other and with available resources.
 However, modern software development practice offers tools and techniques that address quality and security concerns while enabling iterative development and short release cycles.

 ## Strategies